schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 ## Deployment Modes

-There are two different deployment modes for this module.
-Both the modes deploy a Lambda function which triggers in response to upserts in DynamoDB table and a EventBridge rule with a pattern which detects the import of a new Security Hub finding.
+There are 3 different deployment modes for this module.
+All the modes deploy a Lambda function which triggers in response to upserts in DynamoDB table and a EventBridge rule with a pattern which detects the import of a new Security Hub finding.
 In addition to these, additional resources are deployed depending on the chosen deployment mode.

+### (Default) Without Jira & ServiceNow Integration

+* The module deploys 1 Lambda function: `Suppressor` and configures this Lambda as a target to the EventBridge rule.

 ### With Jira Integration